The Top 5 Organic Fertilisers for Container Vegetable Gardening

 Fish Emulsion: Right, fish emulsion.
 This one’s potent stuff, packed with nitrogen for lush, green growth.
 But let’s be honest, it smells like a trawler had a party on your balcony.
 The trick is to dilute it well and apply it sparingly.
 A little goes a long way, and a nose peg might be a good investment.

-**Seaweed Extract:** This liquid elixir is like a vitamin boost for your plants, packed with micronutrients and growth hormones.
-It improves stress tolerance and boosts overall plant health.
+Seaweed Extract (paid link): This liquid elixir is like a vitamin boost for your plants, packed with micronutrients and growth hormones.
+It improves stress tolerance and boosts overall plant health (University of Maine Extension).
 It’s a bit like giving your plants a dose of super-green smoothie, without the faff of blending kale.

-**Bone Meal:** Bone meal is a fantastic source of phosphorus, essential for strong root development and blooming flowers.
+Bone Meal (paid link): Bone meal is a fantastic source of phosphorus, essential for strong root development and blooming flowers.
 It’s like giving your plants a calcium supplement, but for their roots.
 Just mix it into the soil when planting, or top-dress around established plants.
 Simple as that.

 Application Techniques for Maximum Effectiveness

 Applying fertilizer isn’t rocket science, but there’s definitely a right way and a wrong way.
 Over-fertilizing is like force-feeding your plants – too much of a good thing can be harmful.
-Follow the recommended dosages on the packaging, and don’t go overboard.
+Trust me on this: stick to the recommended dosages on the packaging.
+Don’t go overboard, eh?

 Top-dressing involves sprinkling dry fertilizer around the base of your plants, like adding a blanket of nutrients.
 Foliar feeding, on the other hand, is like giving your plants a refreshing mist – spray a diluted fertilizer solution directly onto the leaves.
 It’s a quick and effective way to deliver nutrients directly to the plant tissue.
 Just avoid doing this in direct sunlight, you might scorch the leaves.